Oakland Center Non-profit Partners

 Each month, the Center highlights a different nonprofit by featuring it in the Center’s printed and electronic materials, providing a table in the courtyard (or on Zoom) for materials and conversation, and sharing information about the group during Center services.

-For more information about the program, or to get involved, contact Constance at 510) 547-1979 ext.
+For more information about the program, or to get involved, contact Steve at 510) 547-1979 ext.
 1, or e-mail info@OaklandCSL.org.

 2024 NonProfit Partners